MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/getting-started/pwa-desktop.md

 # Desktop Progressive Web Apps

 > [!NOTE]
 > This page focuses on the characteristics and advantages of PWAs on desktop devices.
-For more information about general PWA benefits, navigate to [Progressive Web Apps overview][PwaOverview].
+For more information about general PWA benefits, navigate to [The anatomy of a PWA][PwaAnatomy].

 PWAs aren't only a way for websites to appear on mobile home screens.
 They're based on standard, cross-browser, web technologies that allow them to be installed and to run everywhere.